-I have suffered with depression most of my adult life, especially since being diagnosed with Fibromyalgia in 1997.
+I have suffered from depression most of my adult life, especially since being diagnosed with fibromyalgia in1997.

-Over the past two decades, not only have I had to contend with Fibromyalgia, I’ve had to deal with neurological problems that are ever so-slowly-robbing me of my physical strength and ability to walk.
+Over the past three decades, not only have I had to contend with fibromyalgia, I’ve had to deal with osteoarthritis and neurological problems (peripheral neuropathy) that are ever so slowly robbing me of my physical strength and ability to walk.
 My cane and wheelchair are never far away.
-Some days, most days, are cane days, other days are wheelchair days.
-Some days are cane and wheelchair days, days when I want to use my cane to club the thoughtless people who walk in front me, try to get in front of me, or just stand there ignoring the fact that I can’t get around them.
-If illness and debility have taught me anything, they have taught me that some of my fellow humans are narcissistic, self-absorbed assholes who have no time or empathy for others.
+Some days — most days — are cane days, other days are wheelchair days.
+Some days are cane and wheelchair days — days when I want to use my cane to club the thoughtless people who walk in front me, try to get in front of me, or just stand there ignoring the fact that I can’t get around them.
+If illness and debility have taught me anything, it is that some of my fellow humans are narcissistic, self-absorbed assholes who have no time or empathy or time for others.

 Every day is a pain day for me.
-Some days the pain is manageable and it fades into the background as I write.
-Other days, the pain is standing with both feet on my neck, threatening to turn me into a weeping, pathetic man.
-Most days are a balance between these extremes.
-I take my pain meds, try to function, and live for another day.
+Some days, the pain is manageable and tolerable, and it fades into the background as I write or focus on other things.
+Other days, the pain is standing with both feet on my neck, threatening to turn me into a weeping, pathetic, suicidal man.
+Most days, are a balance between these extremes.
+I take my pain medications and muscle relaxers, try the best I can to function, hoping to live for another day.

 All of this I embrace and own.
-It’s my life, I have to live it on the terms dictated to me by my body.
-Thinking happy thoughts, putting mind over matter, pretending things are different from what they are provide no help for me.
-Even when I was a young man, a healthy, strapping, strong man who hunted, hiked, cut wood, and could bend the world to my will, I tried to see things as they are.
+It’s my life, I have to live my life on the terms dictated to me by my body.
+Thinking happy thoughts, putting mind over matter, pretending things are different from what they are, provide no help for me.
+Even when I was a young man — a healthy, strapping, strong man who hunted, hiked, cut wood, and could bend the world to my will — I tried to see things as they are.

-Having a father die at 49 and a mother commit suicide at 54 tends to give one a particular perspective.
-Visiting sick and dying church members in the hospital tends to remind one that life is short.
-My experiences with the sick and dead have certainly shaped my understanding of life and I know path I am on, healthwise, leads to a fiery furnace.
-No not hell, silly.
+Having my father die at age forty-nine and my mother commit suicide at age fifty-four tend to give me a particular perspective.
+Visiting sick and dying church members in the hospital reminded me that life is short.
+My experiences with the sick and dead have certainly shaped my understanding of life, and I know the path I am on, healthwise, leads to a fiery furnace.
+No not Hell, silly.
 I am going to be cremated after I die.

 My counselor has told me several times that it would be unusual for a person with the health problems I have to not be depressed.
-He knows I struggle with suicidal thoughts, but he also knows that these thoughts are driven by the chronic, unrelenting physical pain, Through kindness, compassion, friendship, and support, he keeps me from falling down the rabbit hole, never to be seen again.
+He knows I struggle with suicidal thoughts, but he also knows that these thoughts are driven by the chronic, unrelenting physical pain.
+Through kindness, compassion, friendship, and support, he keeps me from falling down the rabbit hole, never to be seen again (though thanks to the Coronavirus Pandemic, I have not seen him in nine months).

 As many depressives will tell you, it is often little things that worsen their depression.
-For me, it’s not the chronic illness and unrelenting pain…it’s the little, unexpected things that push me towards the abyss.
-Things like:
+For me, it’s not the chronic illness and unrelenting pain . . . it’s the little, unexpected things that push me towards the abyss.
+Things such as:

 - Falling and wrenching the shoulder that has the labrum tear